Marc82490/KubaGame/README.md

 ## Setup and Usage

-Here's a very simple example of how your `KubaGame` class could be used by the autograder or a TA:
+An example of how Kuba can be played:
 ```
 game = KubaGame(('PlayerA', 'W'), ('PlayerB', 'B'))
 game.get_marble_count() #returns (8,8,13)